cookiecutter/cookiecutter/docs/usage.rst

 Works with private repos
 ------------------------

-If you want to work repos that are not hosted in github or bitbucket you can indicate explicitly the type of repo that you want to use prepending `hg+` or `git+` to repo url::
+If you want to work with repos that are not hosted in github or bitbucket you can indicate explicitly the type of repo that you want to use prepending `hg+` or `git+` to repo url::

     $ cookiecutter hg+https://example.com/repo